 The MPA is a one-year degree for mid-career professionals with at least five years of full-time professional experience in government, military, government affairs in the private sector, or the nonprofit sector - in the U.S. or abroad.
-Note that admissions for our MPA program are paused for Fall 2022.
+Note that admissions for our MPA program are paused.

 There are approximately 450 students in residence at the Ford School (which includes roughly 250 MPP/MPA students, 150 BA students, and 50 PhD students).

 Some of the large core courses may have 80-85 students in the lecture, but the majority of the seminar and elective courses are between 25 and 40 students.
 The larger courses typically have two faculty led lectures, and one GSI led discussion section per week, as well as weekly office hours with both the faculty and GSI.